 As per OSHA’s HAZWOPER regulation, 29 CFR 1910.120(e)(1)(i):

-“All employees working on site (such as but not limited to equipment operators, general laborers and others) exposed to hazardous substances, health hazards, or safety hazards and their supervisors and management responsible for the site shall receive training meeting the requirements of this paragraph before they are permitted to engage in hazardous waste operations that could expose them to hazardous substances, safety, or health hazards, and they shall receive review training as specified in this paragraph.”
+“All employees working on-site (such as but not limited to equipment operators, general laborers, and others) exposed to hazardous substances, health hazards, or safety hazards and their supervisors and the management responsible for the site shall receive training meeting the requirements of this paragraph before they are permitted to engage in hazardous waste operations that could expose them to hazardous substances, safety, or health hazards, and they shall receive review training as specified in this paragraph.”

 The HAZWOPER regulation also requires that employees and supervisors who successfully complete the training should be provided with written documentation.
 This written documentation may include a certificate of completion and an appropriate wallet-sized laminated card.
 According to 29 CFR 1910.120 Appendix E, this written documentation should include: